Strength Training for Seniors 2026: 12 Exercises to Build Muscle, Bone Density & Independence After 65

 Warm Up First

-5-10 minutes of light activity (walking, marching in place) before strength training prevents injury.
+5-10 minutes of light activity (walking, marching in place) before strength training may help prevent injury.

 Cool Down After